algoaccess/edison_mod_kernel_image_gen/README.md

 Clone this directory to a partition on your disk with at least 40GB free disk space.
 This process may take 4-5 hours depending on your machine speed.
 My Mac using Intel i7-4850HQ 2.3Ghz quad-core CPU takes about 2 hours.

 You can choose to resize the rootfs from the default 1536MiB.
 Just add the desired size as the command line argument.
 Make sure to not put a ridiculously small or large number.
 The `/home` partition will be reduced in size accordingly.
+The resizing option does not work for Ubilinux.

 ```bash
 git clone https://github.com/algoaccess/edison_mod_kernel_image_gen.git